-One of the biggest hassles when doing certain types of nail art is having to clean up your cuticles (the skin around your nails) afterward.
+One of the biggest hassles when doing certain types of nail art is having to clean up your cuticles (the skin around your nails) when you are finished.

 Now by applying a layer of cuticle guard over your cuticles you can make cleaning them up super easy and you won’t have to use any acetone.